SonaliPardeshi/200244520100/day-3.md

   5. Aurora
 - We can connect to this database from our local machine.
 - Security groups can be created differently.
-- Can stop the instance whenever not in use thus by saving credits.
+- Can stop the instance whenever not in use thus by saving credits and money.